oBilet/OBCalendar/README.md

 - The first model consists of `CalendarModel.Year`, `CalendarModel.Month` and `CalendarModel.Day` and a view is created for each day using this model in the first block
 - The second model consists of `CalendarModel.Year` and `CalendarModel.Month`.
 In block 2, you can customize the view for each month by using this model and the collection of `day views` from the previous block and adding `daysView`.
 - The third model consists of `CalendarModel.Year`.
 In block 3, using this model and the collection of `month views` from the previous block, `monthsView` is created and you can customize the view for each year by adding

+- You can fully customize the view for each day, month, and year using SwiftUI blocks, providing a seamless and dynamic user experience.

+****

+Feel free to explore the SwiftUI-powered flexibility of `OBCalendar` to meet your custom calendar needs!